 This year's Racquetball Tournament will be coordinated by Trudi Angiollo and held at North Haven Health and Racquet.
-The Registration Deadline has been extended to Mon., March 27th.
+The Registration Deadline is Febuary 26th.

 - Tournament Date:

 - Entry Fee: $40.00 for one event

 Who: The Connecticut Masters’ Games is a 501(c)(3) Not-For-Profit organization dedicated to providing a forum that initiates and encourages camaraderie between different ages, socioeconomic and cultural groups through athletic competition and the Olympic spirit.
 The event assists in the development of physical fitness and promotes positive healthy activities for the participants, their families and the communities where they live.